libraryofcelsus/Aetherius_AI_Assistant/readme.md

 Aetherius aims to provide a modular, personalized AI assistant experience by enabling the addition of task-specific Modules and Sub-Modules.
 If all goes as planned, Aetherius will support integration with other open-source projects and models.

 ## Changelog:
+0.041

+-Reworked Conversation History, it will now persist past shutdown.

 0.04b

 -Readded Users